MaayanLab/drc-static/src/pages/outreach/Playbook Workflow Builder USE-A-THON 2023-11-16.md

 short_description: The first Use-A-Thon of Playbook Partnership to test platform and public use cases
 start_date: '2023-11-16T11:00:00-04:00'
-tags: '["use-a-thon"]'
+tags:
+- use-a-thon
 title: Playbook Workflow Builder USE-A-THON
 ---
-The first Use-A-Thon of Playbook Partnershi[ to test platform and public use cases
+The first Use-A-Thon of Playbook Partnership to test platform and public use cases